 Alternative Financial Services Internships

-- Networking: Networking gives you an opportunity to speak with professionals currently working in the field.
-You might contact friends, family, faculty, previous employers, and alumni from your college who are currently working in your field of interest.
+- Networking: Networking gives you an opportunity to speak with professionals currently working in your area of interest.
+You might contact friends, family, faculty, previous employers, and alumni from your college who are employed in your field.

-- Prospecting: Follow up on leads from your networking and job postings, and maintain a list of next steps as you work through each opportunity to narrow down to a list of worthwhile prospects.
-According to "What Color Is Your Parachute," it takes about 80 eyes and ears to find a job.
-It's just a numbers game, so keep working on more prospects.
+- Prospecting: Follow up on leads from your networking and internship searches, and maintain a list of next steps as you work through the opportunities to narrow them down to a list of worthwhile prospects.

 Alternative Internships Available in Finance